Colorado rampage claims woman who narrowly missed Toronto shooting

 SAN ANTONIO Among the victims of Friday's mass shooting at a midnight screening of the latest "Batman" movie was an aspiring sportscaster from Texas who missed by minutes being on the scene of another shooting rampage just a month before in Toronto.

-Redfield had been commenting on Twitter from the theater moments before the shooting broke out.
+Redfield had been commenting on Twitter from the theatre moments before the shooting broke out.

 "Of course we're seeing Dark Knight, red-headed Texan spitfires, people should never argue with me," she wrote under the Twitter handle @JessicaRedfield.
 "Maybe I should get in on those NHL talks."